MicrosoftDocs/MIMDocs/MIMDocs/PlanDesign/topology-considerations.md

 ---
 # required metadata

-title: Topology guide for deployment | Microsoft Identity Manager
+title: Topology guide for deployment | Microsoft Docs
 description: Understand the MIM 2016 components, and get suggestions for how to deploy them in your environment.
 keywords:
 author: kgremban